xataz/docker-reverse-nginx/README.md

 * UID : Choose uid for launch nginx (default : 991)
 * GID : Choose gid for launch nginx (default : 991)
 * EMAIL : Mail address for letsencrypt
-* SWARM : true if use this reverse with docker swarm mode
+* SWARM : enable if use this reverse with docker swarm mode (default : disable)

 ### Volumes
 * /nginx/ssl : For certificate persistance